prichey/prestonrichey.com/src/pages/blog/react-in-markdown/index.md

 No problem!

-Or maybe a spinning 3D torus knot?
+Or maybe a spinning rainbow torus knot?

 <div style="height: 400px;">
   <rainbowknot></rainbowknot>
 </div>

 Why not?
+(Shh.)
 The possibilities are endless!

 </section>